vollyimnetz/crop-thumbnails/readme.txt

 6. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 0.10.11 =
+* bugfix: hide disabled image-sizes in the crop-editor again

 = 0.10.10 =
 * bugfix: Checks if the current page have a featured image box in the first place